mrmorkeberg/BestWelness/README.md

 - I want to see pictures of what is happening in the gym

     - In the Gallery section new pictures will be posted continuously, so that members can keep track of what is happening att the gym

+## Further Testing

+- The Website was tested on Google Chrome, Internet Explorer and Safari browsers.

+- The website was viewed and tested across multiple virtual mobile devices and browsers.
+I checked all supported devices in Chrome developer tools.

 ## Deployment